 Personalization’s long been associated with productivity.
 So, suggesting that employees perform better when their company respects their personal interests sounds legit, right?

 Being heard is not the only concern for employees.
-They also love belonging and feeling like insiders — just like everyone else.
-This is exactly where cultural assimilation can help organizations achieve a perfect working environment for their staff members.
+They also love belonging and feeling like insiders—just like everyone else.
+This is exactly where cultural assimilation can help organizations achieve a perfect working environment for their team members.

-Cultural assimilation is about the way people behave, talk to each other, and work in the office.
-One trend we see coming up in 2019 is that more and more companies will take the time to explain their business’ unwritten rules.
+The way people behave, talk to each other, and work in the office are all examples of cultural assimilation in practice.
+More and more companies take the time to explain their business’ unwritten rules.
 Think special celebrations, nicknames, slang.
 All so that new staff will feel prepared once onboarding ends.

 Including new employees in these cultural parts of your organization even before they’re ready to work automatically turns them into insiders.
 They’re part of your group now.

-And, according to a recent survey we conducted, new hires are more concerned about culture-related issues during onboarding.
+And, according to an onboarding survey we conducted, new hires are more concerned about culture-related issues during their first days at work.
 For example, they’re more concerned about understanding the expectations of a manager than they are about their ability to do the work.
 And yet, only 39% of companies offer company culture training as part of their onboarding process.

-We predict that as the importance of cultural assimilation rises in 2019, so will company culture training.
+The importance of cultural assimilation has risen, and so has company culture training.

 How could an industry packed with people, legal procedures, and paperwork not get involved with technology?